Fixed vs Floating Rate EMI Calculator

 - Fixed Rate (9%): EMI is ₹44,986.
 Total Interest: ₹57,96,711.
 Total Payment: ₹1,07,96,711.

-Initially, the floating rate saves you roughly ₹3.8 Lakhs in total interest.
-However, if the floating rate increases over time, your costs could exceed the fixed rate option.
+The reducing balance method saves you roughly ₹3.8 Lakhs in total interest compared to the fixed rate method.
+This is because reducing balance calculates interest only on the outstanding principal, which decreases with each payment.
 Use this calculator to compare different scenarios and make an informed decision.

 FAQs